Deployments & Runs

 {% tab title="CLI" %}

 Cost quota management is available through the Bluebricks app.
-Check the collection's policies and contact the owner to adjust the limit.
+Check the collection's policies and contact a collection owner or org admin to adjust the limit.

 {% endtab %}